andrew/ultimate-awesome/README.md

 - [Awesome_Manipulation](https://github.com/curieuxjy/Awesome_Manipulation) - Awesome Manipulation .
 - [Interview-Preparation](https://github.com/ElizaLo/Interview-Preparation) - Awesome list and code for Interview Preparation based on HackerRank, LeetCode, etc. on Python and C++.
 - [drupal-js](https://github.com/eworx-org/drupal-js) - Best practices to integrate a Drupal 8.x+ backend with a JavaScript framework frontend.
-- [awesome-architecture](https://github.com/fabianmagrini/awesome-architecture) - A curated list of resources on software architecture in the Agile and Cloud era.
 - [awesome-des](https://github.com/galenseilis/awesome-des) - Awesome discrete event simulation. 🕶️.
 - [vr-resources](https://github.com/gruberdev/vr-resources) - A repository to aggregate resources for VR development.
-- [awesome-smallmol-massspec-ml](https://github.com/JosieHong/awesome-smallmol-massspec-ml) - Awesome papers and codes list of small molecule mass spectrometry-related machine learning methods.
 - [awesome-operations-analytics](https://github.com/kevinhongzl/awesome-operations-analytics) - A curated list of awesome video lectures and learning resources for operations analytics.
 - [awesome-selfhosted-product](https://github.com/kiarafbickers/awesome-selfhosted-product) - A list of free product focused services and web applications which can be hosted on your own servers.
 - [awesome-AR](https://github.com/kidult00/awesome-AR) - A collection of augmented reality resources for XR enthusiasts 😎.